kabute/papers/posters/Enabling_BOINC_in_Cloud_Services/README.md

+# Poster: Enabling BOINC in Cloud Services: CPDN as Example
-Poster presented into the European Geosciences Union General Assembly 2016 (EGU2016).
+Presented into the European Geosciences Union General Assembly 2016 (EGU2016).